Bipolar Marriage Statistics

 India has the lowest rate of bipolar disorder with a 0.1% prevalence rate

-According to NCBI research, Indians see marriage as universal irrespective of the presence or absence of a mental disorder, like Bipolar.
+According to NCBI research, Indians see marriage as universal irrespective of the presence or absence of a mental disorder, like bipolar disorder.
 They even consider marriage a protective factor against mental illness and believe that marriage can cure mental illness.

 What percent of bipolar marriages end in divorce?